AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/MVVM/BasicMvvmSample/README.md

 ### Step 1: Create SimpleViewModel

-In our project structure we have a folder called `ViewModels`.
-The `ViewModels` act as an intermediary between the `View` and the `Model`.
-Add a new class called "SimpleViewModel" there.
+Add a new class called "SimpleViewModel" to the `ViewModels` project folder.
 This class should implement `INotifyPropertyChanged` as shown below:

 ```cs
 // Remember to add this to your usings